All About The Water Cycle - How Does It Work?

 How Does a Water Molecule Journey?

-The sun's potential heats ocean water, which drives the water cycle.
-Some of it evaporates as vapor into the air; a relatively smaller amount of moisture is added as ice and snow transfer directly into vapor.
 Increasing air currents take the vapor into the atmosphere, which transpires from plants and evaporates from the soil.
 The vapor rises into the air, where cooler temperatures cause it to condense into clouds.

-The Phases of Water Cycle
+The Phases of the Water Cycle

 Evaporation

-Evaporation is the process of liquid water's (ocean, lakes, or rivers) surface changing to a gas (becomes water vapor).
-Water vapor surrounds us; as an important part of the air we breathe.
+Evaporation is the process by which liquid water (ocean, lake, or river) changes to a gas (water vapor).
+Water vapor surrounds us as an important part of the air we breathe.
 Water vapor is also an important greenhouse gas.
-Greenhouse gases such as water vapor and carbon dioxide insulate the Earth and keep the planet warm enough to maintain life as we know it.

 How important is it?